kumarankit0411/Facebook_automation/README.md

 # Facebook_Automation

-Allows you to browse and navigate facebook using voice commmand leveraging the power of Google Speech Recognition API
+Allows you to browse and navigate facebook using voice command leveraging the power of Google Speech Recognition API

 ## Dependancies
 - Selenium